metal-stack/metal-roles/control-plane/roles/monitoring/README.md

 # monitoring

-This role is designed to set up monitoring for a Linux-based system using Ansible.
+This role is designed to set up monitoring using Ansible.
 The role includes tasks to install and configure the following monitoring tools:
 -    Prometheus
 -     Grafana